Circuit Overview:

 Service Tips:

 Many common issues with these.
+First don't be surprised that the JX-10 can only do MIDI dump from the cartridge.
+It's true.
+What possessed them to do this is beyond imagination, I know.
 Aftertouch tends to go bad.
 Here is a page describing the problem and a sometimes fix.
 The feedback resistor also should be modified often in the op amp gaining up the signal from the AT sensor.
 I seem to recall 3x the value being used.
 150K I think.
 Look for occasional bad solder and lots of dirty switches!
 Most of the parts themselves are pretty reliable.

 Parts: